By Tim Lambert

 The religious reformer Martin Luther (1483-1546) strongly condemned sex work.
 However, it continued.
 The authorities usually tolerated it.
 It was still regarded as a necessary evil.
 As usual, there was a big difference between courtesans, who were expensive and often educated, and the poor sex workers.

-Of course, there were sex workers in other cultures, including China, Korea, and Japan.
-There were also many sex workers in India.
+Of course, there were sex workers in other cultures, including the Aztecs and Incas.
+Also in China, Korea, Japan, and India.
+There were also many sex workers in the Ottoman Empire.

 Modern Sex Work

 During the 19th century, sex work thrived.
-There were many brothels in towns and cities but the poorest women walked the streets.
-For some women, it was the only way to earn a decent amount of money.
+There were many brothels in towns and cities, but the poorest women walked the streets.
+For some women, it was the only way to earn a decent income.
 Sex workers were called ‘fallen women’, ‘Magdalenes’, or even ‘soiled doves’.
 As in previous eras, sex work was tolerated as a necessary evil.

 Today, Amnesty International campaigns for the decriminalisation of sex work.